eyuuab/MeTTa-lang-stdlib-documentation/stdlib.md

 *   **Example:**

     ```metta
-    !(@desc "A symbol used to define reduction rules for expressions.")
+    !(@desc "A symbol used to define reduction rules for expressions.") ; Returns itself
     ```

 ### `@params`